ShrivatsSukhanand/TestBench-Architecture-for-Division-Algorithm-using-SystemVerilog/README.md

 The scoreboard computes the expected quotient and remainder internally using SystemVerilog's / and % operators, packs them into a 34-bit result, and compares against the DUT output — reporting PASS or FAIL for each transaction.

 The testbench handles variable-latency FSM-based designs by synchronising on a valid signal asserted when the FSM reaches its terminal state, ensuring the monitor captures only settled, valid results.
+Debugged with assistance from Google AI and Claude
 It can be tested on EDA Playground using Aldec Riviera-PRO 2025.04 — (EDA Plaground)[https://www.edaplayground.com/x/fiAu]

 Output screenshot is attached below for 20 Transactions among which all have passed: